 As such, you should be looking for somebody who has a proven record as a tutor in this subject.
 In many cases, tutors are past or existing teachers with knowledge of the subject as well as the syllabus being taught, which is why your school or college may be a good place to start your search.

 Consult your Science teacher to see if they know of any biology private tutors who could help you during your course, or ask around among your peers and their parents, as a recommendation is always a great place to begin.

 Asking somebody you know to be your tutor is not necessarily a bad thing, however you should be certain they are suitably qualified.
 Not only can an uninspiring or under-qualified individual cost you your good grade, they could wind up costing you lots of money that would be better spent elsewhere!

-If you have no recommendations and decide to turn to the Internet in search for your Biology tutor, then make sure that you only browse genuine websites of candidates with the necessary skills.
+If you have no recommendations and decide to turn to the Internet in search for biology a level tutors, then make sure that you only browse genuine websites of candidates with the necessary skills.
 Our site, Superprof, features a long list of educated tutors covering a wide range of subjects, including of course Biology and its different subcategories (Marine Biology, Zoology, Ecology, are just some examples).

 As suggested above, one of the main things to remember is that you should always make sure you know your tutor’s educational background.
 For instance, if you know or find a tutor who specialises in Chemistry, they most probably don’t have the precise skills and knowledge required to successfully tutor you to a successful grade in Biology.